desihub/nightwatch/docker/README.md

 ![nightwatch structure](nightwatch-structure.png)

 ## Configuring Images
-Generally, it shouldn't be necessary to modify the base Docker images, but this section will document the Dockerfiles and specific configurations in case modifications need to be made.
+Generally, it shouldn't be necessary to modify the base Docker images, but this section will document the Dockerfiles and specific configurations in case modifications need to be made, or you want to build one of your own.

 ### uWSGI
+The full dockerfile for the uWSGI/Flask app image:
 ```
 FROM python:3